bckohan/django-enum/doc/source/index.rst

 * Allow strict adherence to Enum values to be disabled.
 * Handle migrations appropriately.
 (See :ref:`migrations`)
 * Integrate as fully as possible with Django's existing level of enum support.
-* Support enum-properties_ to enable richer enumeration types.
+* Support :doc:`enum-properties:index` to enable richer enumeration types.
 (A less awkward alternative to dataclass enumerations with more features)
 * Represent enum fields with the smallest possible column type.
 * Support bit mask queries using standard Python Flag enumerations.
 * Be as simple and light-weight an extension to core Django_ as possible.